DANNY YANG

 1. Put pork bones in large pot and fill halfway with water.
 If the pork bones are exposed above the water then you need more water and/or a bigger pot.

 2. Peel the carrots, cut them into 1 inch triangular chunks, and add them to the pot.
+Add the corn now if you have some.

 3. When the water boils, stir it a bit, reduce to a simmer and cook for an hour and a half.
 Check in after 30 minutes and skim off any foam clumps that appear at the top - better you are at this the clearer the soup will be at the end.
 Add more water if too much boils off.